basnijholt/adaptive-scheduler/README.md

-# A asynchronous scheduler using MPI for Adaptive
+# An asynchronous scheduler using MPI for Adaptive

 Run many learners on many cores (>10k) using MPI.